KadinFisher/OrdersProcessor/README.md

 # OrdersProcessor
-Practices the design and implementation of concurrent systems.
+Practices the design and implementation of concurrent systems while enforcing synchronization.